 \textbf{Single-head HSM-SSD.} The multi-head design in the attention mechanism~\cite{vaswani2017attention} allows it to selectively attend to the features from independent representation subspaces within each head.
 SSD-based models~\cite{mamba2,shi2024vssd} generally adopt a multi-head variant called multi-input SSD, where the input $\mathbf{x}$ and $\mathbf{a}$ are defined for each head while $\mathbf{B}$, and $\mathbf{C}$ are shared across the head.
 However, recent work~\cite{yun2024shvit} has pointed out that a significant portion of real runtime in multi-head self-attention is driven by memory-bound operations.

-In our preliminary experiments, we also figured out that multi-head configuration has become a bottleneck for HSM-SSD as summarized in~\Cref{fig:break}.
+In our preliminary experiments, we also found that multi-head configuration has become a bottleneck for HSM-SSD as summarized in~\Cref{fig:break}.
 As shown in the figure, the real runtime of multi-head HSM-SSD is largely bounded by memory access, requiring almost a quarter of the total runtime.
 Hence, we eliminate all tensor manipulation caused by multi-head (\eg, reshape, copy operation).
-Concurrently, to mimic the capability of multi-head in capturing diverse relationships, we set $\Delta \in \mathbb{R}^{L \times N}, \thickhat{\mathbf{a}} \in \mathbb{R}^{N}$ to enable the importance weights $\mathbf{A} \in \mathbb{R}^{L \times N}$ estimate the importance of the tokens per state.
+Concurrently, to mimic the capability of multi-head in capturing diverse relationships, we set $\Delta \in \mathbb{R}^{L \times N}, \thickhat{\mathbf{a}} \in \mathbb{R}^{N}$, enabling the importance weights $\mathbf{A} \in \mathbb{R}^{L \times N}$ to estimate the importance of the tokens per state.
 Then, the input for the hidden state mixer becomes

-As a result, our single-head HSM-SSD with state-wise importance weights achieved higher throughput (17,005 img/s) with single-head over multi-head (15,703 img/s) with competitive performance (see~\Cref{tab:abl}.b) under similar FLOPs.
-The pseudocode of the HSM-SSD layer with the single-head design is provided in~\Cref{algo:HSM-SSD}.
+As a result, our single-head HSM-SSD with state-wise importance weights achieved higher throughput (17,005 img/s) with single-head compared to multi-head (15,703 img/s) along with competitive performance (see~\Cref{tab:abl}.b) under similar FLOPs.
+The pseudocode of the single-head HSM-SSD layer is provided in~\Cref{algo:HSM-SSD}.